-The Council is not allowed to automatically notify you of future consultations unless you 'opt-in'.

-Do you wish to be kept informed about future stages of the Greater Cambridge Local Plan?
-Please tick: Yes $\boxtimes$ No
+re agreeing to these conditions. he Council is not allowed to automatically notify you of future consultations unless ou 'opt-in'. o you wish to be kept informed about future stages of the Greater Cambridge Local Plan? lease tick: Yes 🖂 No 🗌